microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

     _Copying the storage account's name_

-1. Navigate to this lab's "resources" directory.
+1. Navigate to the directory where you copied the lab resources.
 Then open **slurmdemo.py** in a text editor and find the following section near the top of the file:

 	```python
     #######################################################